pandaisfast/msds682-fall2023-data-streaming/docs/index.md

 ???+ warning

-    This Syllabus is tentative and may be delayed in updates.
-For the most accurate and up-to-date information, please use Canvas for the latest syllabus.
+    This version of Syllabus is tentative and may be delayed in updates.
+For the most accurate and up-to-date information, please use our course website on USF Canvas for the latest syllabus.

 **MSDS 682** (**Fall 2023**)

-v1.21 Tentative Syllabus.
+v1.30 Tentative Syllabus.

 ## Instructor Inforomation
 - Jeremy W. Gu